thynnine/pysic/doc/PyInterface_f90.rst

         original indices specifying the atoms the interaction acts on
     pot_index: integer  *intent(in)*    *scalar*
         index of the potential
+    is_multiplier: logical  *intent(in)*    *scalar*
-    **success**: logical  **intent(out)**    *scalar*
+        logical tag defining if the potential is a multiplier for a product potential **success**: logical  **intent(out)**    *scalar*
         logical tag specifying if creation of the potential succeeded